elyahw/dnsmasq-regex/README.md

 ```
 Then run `sudo make install`

-12. You will need to modify the service path `sudo vim /usr/lib/systemd/system/dnsmasq.service` from `/usr/bin/dnsmasq` to `/usr/local/sbin/dnsmasq` then run `systemctl daemon-reload`
+12. You will need to modify the service path:

+`sudo vim /usr/lib/systemd/system/dnsmasq.service`

+from `/usr/bin/dnsmasq` to `/usr/local/sbin/dnsmasq` then run `systemctl daemon-reload`

 13. Run `systemctl restart dnsmasq` Then `/usr/local/sbin/dnsmasq --version` You should see it saying `regex`